The Bachelors Program (BSc in Physics):

 Our students enroll in the BSc in Physics degree.
-This is a broad-based Physics degree, which will equip you for a wide-range of future options at the end of it.
+This is a broad-based physics degree, which will equip you for a wide-range of future options after graduation.

-Research opportunities: We strongly encourage undergraduate students at all levels to pursue research projects during their degree.
-Research can be undertaken for credit through the Science Research Project during either semester.
 Research projects can also be undertaken during either the summer or winter teaching breaks, typically with a stipend.
 The first step to finding a research project is to figure out who you might like to work with.
-After that knock on their door or email them to arrange a time to chat.
+After that, knock on their door or email them to arrange a time to chat.

 - Using Asteroseismology to Measure an Integrated Mass Loss for Evolved Stars in Globular Clusters Wednesday 14 Sep 2022 @ 12:00 p.m., Level 6 Geoff Opat([...]

 - Understanding X-Ray Signatures of Outflows Through 3-D Simulations Wednesday 07 Sep 2022 @ 12:00 p.m., Level 6 Geoff Opat([...]

 - Orbital structures of SAMI passive galaxies from orbit-superposition Schwarzschild models.
 Wednesday 31 Aug 2022 @ 12:00 p.m., Laby Theatre(+Zoom)[...]

 - On Modelling Complex Systems in Astronomy Wednesday 17 Aug 2022 @ 12:00 p.m., Laby Theatre(+Zoom)[...]